Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling: EXPERIMENTS

 \subsection{Experiment settings}

-We conduct experiments on six real-world benchmark datasets, detailed in Table \ref{tab:datasets}, categorized into DGL and CPF datasets:
+We conduct experiments on six real world benchmark datasets, detailed in Table \ref{tab:datasets}, categorized into citation networks and Amazon/Coauthor networks:

-\begin{itemize} \item Cora\cite{sen2008collective}, Citeseer\cite{giles1998citeseer}, and PubMed\cite{mccallum2000automating} are classic citation network datasets belonging to the DGL dataset category.
-These datasets contain academic papers and their citation relationships, with the papers categorized according to different academic fields.
-Each node in these datasets represents a paper, and the edges represent citation relationships between papers.
+\begin{itemize} \item Cora \cite{sen2008collective}, Citeseer \cite{giles1998citeseer}, and PubMed \cite{sen2008collective} are widely used citation network datasets for node classification tasks .
+These datasets contain academic papers and their citation relationships, where nodes represent papers and edges represent citation links between papers.
+Each paper is labeled with a research topic category.

-\item Amazon-Photo, Coauthor-CS, and Coauthor-Physics \cite{shchur2018pitfalls} belong to the CPF dataset category, containing graph-structured data for products or academic papers.
-These datasets are primarily used for node classification tasks within graph structures.
-In these datasets, nodes represent products or papers, and edges represent relationships between them. \end{itemize}
+\item Amazon-Photo, Coauthor-CS, and Coauthor-Physics are benchmark graph datasets introduced by Shchur et al. \cite{shchur2018pitfalls}.
+These datasets are constructed from product co-purchase networks and academic co-authorship networks, respectively.
+Nodes represent products or authors, and edges represent co-purchase or collaboration relationships.
+They are commonly used for evaluating node classification methods.